sanjaydbhandari/PokeVerse/README.md

 ## Installation and Setup

-Follow these steps to run PokéVerse locally:
+Follow these steps to set up and run PokéVerse locally:

 1. **Clone the Repository**:
    ```bash